AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 Support for [staging-only and production-only pipelines](/help/using/stage-prod-only.md) has been introduced, enabling you to split full-stack production deployment pipelines into smaller, specialized deployments.

 If you are interested in testing this new feature and sharing your feedback, please send an email to  `Grp-cloudmanager_splitpipelines@adobe.com` from your email address associated with your Adobe ID.

-### Bring your own GitHub {#byo-github}

-If you use GitHub to manage your repositories, [you can now validate code directly within your GitHub repositories through Cloud Manager.](/help/managing-code/byo-github.md) This integration eliminates the need to consistently sync code with the Adobe repository and allows you to verify pull requests before merging them into the main branches.
-This feature is exclusive to public GitHub.
-Support for self-hosted GitHub is not available.

-If you are interested in testing this new feature and sharing your feedback, please send an email to `Grp-CloudManager_BYOG@adobe.com` from your email address associated with your Adobe ID.

-## Bug Fixes {#bug-fixes}

-*